microsoft/hlsl-specs/proposals/0005-strict-initializer-lists.md

 elements.

-If an initializer-list contains more initializer-clauses than the number of subbjects being initialized, the program is ill-formed.
+If an initializer-list contains more initializer-clauses than the number of subobjects being initialized, the program is ill-formed.

 If an initializer-list contains fewer initializer-clauses than the number of subobjects being initialized, each member not explicitly initialized shall be